 Margy Riemer served as a Marketing and Communications professional employed by local non-profits (Catholic Family Center, St. Mary’s Hospital/Unity Health System, America Red Cross, and Blue Cross and Blue Shield) for more than 40 years.
 She has extensive experience in Marketing and Communications as an integral component of fundraising/public awareness strategies for those organizations.
 Her management positions required visionary thinking, excellent verbal and written communications skills, and the ability to build relationships with diverse audiences.
 Margy is skilled in strategic planning, public relations outreach, media relations, writing content for publications, public speaking and special event support.
 She is now retired, working part time for Grandma’s Helpers and volunteering for local non-profits whose Missions resonate with her.
 She looks forward to using her skills to benefit the important work of St. Peter’s Kitchen.

-RSW’s technical and process support for Film Washing and Polyester Film Sales as well as our overall Business Development leader.
+Greg serves as Rochester Silver Works’ technical and process support for Film Washing and Polyester Film Sales, as well as their overall business development leader.
 He has been at RSW since the company’s inception.
-Previous to RSW, Greg was at Eastman Kodak for 30+ years in the maintenance and manufacturing areas.
-Greg spent nearly 10 years instrumental in the design, project management/construction and start-up phases of the “state of the art” Silver Nitrate plant at RSW, as well as Implemented a ISO 14,001 Environment Compliance for the Silver Recovery Unit of Eastman Kodak.
+Before working for RSW, Greg was at Eastman Kodak for 30+ years in the maintenance and manufacturing areas.
 While at Eastman Kodak he received extensive training, including Kodak Maintenance Machinist Apprenticeship along with attending college at Rochester Institute of Technology.
-Greg is passionate about finding new business opportunities and optimizing existing businesses from a functionality and cost effective manor along with providing customer support.
+Greg is passionate about finding new business opportunities and optimizing existing businesses from a functionality and cost-effectiveness standpoint, along with providing customer support.
 When not at work, Greg enjoys spending quality time with his wife Sonya and his son Matthew and daughter Cameron, vacations, sitting on the board for St. Peter’s Soup Kitchen and the great outdoors (camping, golfing, home construction/remolding and furniture building).

-Tom began volunteering at St. Peter’s Kitchen over 25 years ago by washing pots and pans on Saturday morning.
-He had been introduced to the Kitchen long before that through by his Dad who donated sandwich meats regularly to the original Director, Brother Bob.
-Tom’s involvement in the Kitchen over the years may have changed but the mission of the Kitchen has always remained constant; welcome our guests to a safe place, provide a good meal, listen and engage and experience Christ in each other.
+Tom began volunteering at St. Peter’s Kitchen over 25 years ago by washing pots and pans on Saturday morning, but his familiarity with the Kitchen goes further back than that.
+He was introduced to the Kitchen through his Dad who donated sandwich meats regularly to the original Director, Brother Bob.
+Tom’s involvement in the Kitchen over the years has changed but the mission of the Kitchen has remained constant, and it is a mission he continues to support.
+Professionally, Tom is the president of Westminster Consulting.
+He is married and has four children.

 Margaret is a retired human resources executive who has volunteered at St. Peter’s Kitchen for 15 years.
 As a board member she assists the dedicated staff in fulfilling our mission of providing nourishment and support to our community.